domgrrr/Random-Bible-Verse/Polyas.md

             * Alongside the p element reference a button element with the id copy-button class button copy-button style display: none labeled Copy Verse to copy verse to clipboard (hidden initially)

+    * Alongside the div container include a button element with the id get-verse-button and class button to fetch a new random verse labeled Get Random Verse

+        * Inside the div container include a span with the id loading-spinner and class loading style display: none with no label for the loading spinner hidden initially

+    * Alongside the div container

 # 2.  styles.css